diogob/data-modelling-workshop/docs/creating-natural-keys.md

  * There is no need to preserve any existing data.

 Add unique indexes to ensure all rules above are preserved.
-You could use unique constraints (that will imply the creation of unique indicies) but that is entirely optional.
+You could use unique constraints (that will imply the creation of unique indices) but that is entirely optional.